-Step into the past with this Keto Friendly Mashup Recipe, perfect for a quick and easy low carb dinner that will make you feel like you're back at your childhood dinner table.
+Step into the past with this Keto Friendly Mashup Recipe.
+A quick and easy low carb dinner that will make you feel like you're back at your childhood dinner table.
 Sloppy Joe Shepherds Pie is the Perfect Comfort Food you crave on cold days

 I’d like to start off by saying I was neither high nor drunk when I came up with this.
-I'd been thinking about something fun I could do with keto recipes to make them more interesting and I decided that I’m going to begin a new series of recipes called “Keto Mashups” where I take 2 dishes and combine them in some manner.
-This first one popped in my head when I was thinking about how I could make a keto version of a sloppy joe.
-I didn’t want to the same old sloppy joe recipe we all grew up on and obviously I’m not going to serve it on bread, even though I’m sure there’s some delicious keto buns that this recipe would be great with.
+I'd been thinking about something fun I could do with keto recipes to make them more interesting.
+I decided that I’m going to begin a new series of recipes called “Keto Mashup”.
+I take 2 dishes and combine them in some manner.
+The idea popped in my head thinking about how I could make a keto version of a sloppy joe.
+I didn’t want to the same old sloppy joe recipe we all grew up on.
+Obviously, I’m not going to serve it on bread, even though I’m sure there’s some delicious keto buns that this recipe would be great with.

-I’ve seen a bunch of keto shepherd's pie recipes that all look fantastic but again I wanted to put a little more of a twist on it than just switching out beef for lamb.
+I’ve seen a bunch of keto shepherd's pie recipes that all look fantastic.
+However, I wanted to put a little more of a twist on it than just switching out beef for lamb.
 Changing the whole flavor profile completely while still maintaining some of the basic techniques.
 Sauté veggies, brown the meat, make a sauce and top with mash potatoes...or mashed cauliflower in this case.
-I noticed that the mashed cauliflower just doesn’t seem to brown like potatoes even though I sprayed butter on the top so I figured this was the perfect opportunity to add some cheddar cheese and jalapeños.
+I noticed that the mashed cauliflower just doesn’t seem to brown like potatoes even though I sprayed butter on the top.
+I figured this was the perfect opportunity to add some cheddar cheese and jalapeños.

-Top be honest as I made this for the first time I had no idea if this was going to suck.
+To be honest as I made this for the first time I had no idea if this was going to suck.
 Would the sauce be too greasy??
 Would the cauliflower mash sit on top or would it just melt into the beef and look like a hot mess.
 As you’ll soon find out if you make this dish, it’s amazing.
-The Creamy Cauliflower mash is a perfect topping for the sweet and slightly spicy sloppy joe mixture and the cheese and jalapeños on top take this keto mashup to another level.
-I guarantee you put this glorious cast iron creation in front of your family at the dinner table you won’t be worried about what container to put the leftovers in.
+The Creamy Cauliflower mash is a perfect topping for the sweet and slightly spicy sloppy joe mixture.
+The cheese and jalapeños on top take this keto mashup to another level.

 I was lucky enough to film this video in one take but I wanted to change a few things that I wasn’t completely happy with.
-I know a lot of us low carb people are looking for the higher fat ratio ground beef grinds and I agree a tube of 73/27 is juicy and delicious but as the ground beef cooks you’ll soon have a swimming pool of grease that ends up steaming the beef instead of browning it.
+A lot of us low carb people are looking for the higher fat ratio ground beef grinds and I agree a tube of 73/27 is juicy and delicious.
+As the ground beef cooks you’ll soon have a swimming pool of grease that ends up steaming the beef instead of browning it.

-For this particular dish I highly recommend using at least an 80/20 grind or a lean 90/10 cut would be ideal for this recipe.
+For this particular dish I highly recommend using at least an 80/20 grind or a lean 90/10 cut.
 I can’t believe I’m saying this but even using lean ground chicken or turkey would work in this case.
-Even with the lean meat you may need to drain of any excess liquid to prevent a greasy final product, remember it called sloppy joe not greasy Greg.
+Even with the lean meat you may need to drain off any excess liquid.
+Remember it called sloppy joe not Greasy Greg.
 Lol

 Well as I researched this highly debated topic I discovered there are a few different theories.
-Apparently in the 1930’s at a cafe in Sioux City Iowa “loose meat sandwiches” were a cheap economical way to use up lesser cuts of beef and as the story goes a crafty cook named “Joe” decided to mix in some tomato sauce and spices in with the beef and the sloppy joe was born.
+Apparently in the 1930’s at a cafe in Sioux City Iowa “loose meat sandwiches” were a cheap economical way to use up lesser cuts of beef.
+As the story goes a crafty cook named “Joe” decided to mix in some tomato sauce and spices in with the beef and the sloppy joe was born.

 The other story has roots in Havana and Key west at a bar opened on the exact day Prohibition ended named Sloppy Joe's Bar.
 The Island watering hole also served the Loose meat sandwiches even though the name of the bar had nothing to do with the sandwich.
 Sloppy Joes is still open to this day and apparently served over 50k of these messy masterpieces a year.